trgrimm/trgrimm.github.io/_pages/about.md

 About Me
 ======

 I am a PhD candidate in Statistics at Baylor University with a passion for understanding and learning from data to help others make informed decisions.
+I especially love collaborating with people with different backgrounds and learning about other fields so that I can better understand and approach problems.

 As an undergraduate, I worked for a year as a research assistant developing Bayesian models to estimate elemental profiles and contributions of various potential pollution sources across the intermountain west.
 This project resulted in my first co-authored [publication](https://trgrimm.github.io/publications/).